php-translation/documentation/index.rst

 ===============

 The goal of this organization is to provide a tool set for doing translations in a PHP project.
-The secondary goal is to provide a roadmap or case studies how one could use those tools.
+The secondary goal is to provide guides or case studies how one could use those tools.

 Organization overview